 AHL is an investment entity, holding shares in various companies in the hotel and tourism industry.
-AHL was launched in 2008 with the aim to think outside the box with a new 'Attitude', encouraging guests to discover the authentic soul of Mauritius and position itself as a responsible economic player that supports sustainable development.
-Today the group manages nine hotels, known collectively as Attitude Hotels, and employs 1600 people, known as Family Members.
+AHL was launched in 2008 with the aim to think outside the box with a new 'Attitude', encouraging guests to discover the authentic soul of Mauritius.
+The idea was to position itself as a responsible economic player that supports sustainable development.
+Today, AHL is a company with a purpose, managing nine hotels - collectively known as 'Attitude Hotels' - and employing 1600 people known as Family Members.
 Through continuous expansion and innovation, 'Attitude' has become a leading brand, as well as a reference for the mid-market segment.